anurag8546/Thrift-Store/README.md

-# MERN Ecommerce Project with Stripe Payment
+# Thrift Store : An E-commerce Project with Stripe Payment

 There are 3 Folders